bcgsc/RNA-Bloom/README.md

 #### file format for the `-pool` option:

 This is a tabular file that describes the read file paths for all cells/samples to be used pooled assembly.
-The column header is on the first line, leading with `#`.
-Columns are separated by space/tab characters.
+- Column header is on the first line, leading with `#`
+- Columns are separated by space/tab characters
+- Lines sharing the same `name` will be grouped together as the same sample during assembly

 ##### (i) Paired-end reads only:
 Only `name`, `left`, `right` columns are specified.